Windows 10 slow boot after update or power outage? Lets fix it

 Update Graphics Drivers

-Again Updating your graphics card drivers also sometimes fixe boot issues on your computer.
+Again Updating your graphics card drivers also sometimes fix boot issues on your computer.

 - Press Windows key + X select device manager from the context menu,

-- This will display all installed device driver list, you need to locate display adapter, expand it
+- This will display all installed device driver lists, you need to locate the display adapter, expand it

 - Here you will see which graphics card you’re using (typically Nvidia or AMD if you have a dedicated graphics card).